 Don’t we all love wreaths?
 They are iconic decorations for our front doors.
-I just made a new kind of wreath.
+I just made a new kind of wreath for fall.
 So let me show you how to make a pampas grass fall wreath.

 I’ll answer those questions and others as I take you through the steps of this easy DIY project.

 I love wreaths.
 I think that I have only bought one wreath ever.
-It is a Halloween wreath and we bought it on a vacation.
+It is a Halloween wreath and we bought it on a vacation in California years ago.

 It’s just too much fun to make wreaths all by yourself.
 They are usually easy.
 You can customize them.
 And it is so much less expensive to make a wreath than to buy a wreath.

 But I was ready to make a new autumn wreath.
 I wanted something different and new.
 And then I found it.

 Two weeks ago, after I had made my glass vases wrapped in jute twine, I looked at Trader Joe’s for appropriate flowers for the vases.

 The one thing that attracted me was bunches of fresh pampas grass.
 I had never bought or used pampas grass, but I loved the light, feathery texture, and the natural colors.
 I bought 2 bunches of 3 stems each.

 Then last week, I was doing my research on Pinterest for my 10 Fabulous Finds series.
 The topic was fall front porches – how appropriate!